How to Create Customer Delight with a Virtual Queue

 Waiting in line is generally considered a “necessary evil,” but does it have to be?
 Is there a chance to create customer joy in your waiting lines?

-We think so.
 One way is by trading in your physical waiting line for a virtual one.
 Virtual queuing systems leverage technology to help manage customer flow and optimize service delivery.
 And they improve the customer experience by allowing customers to wait where and how they want.

 This queuing approach can help create customer delight in the following ways: